SmartServiceGroup/DTEM/README.md

 .
 ├── Comparisons
 │   └── experiments
-│       ├── alpha		# run this to get the result compared with Dev2Vec, in Table 6, SimDeveloper/Dev2Vec Method
+│       ├── alpha		# run this to get the result compared with Dev2Vec, in Table 3 & 11, SimDeveloper/Dev2Vec Method
-│       ├── beta		# run this to get performance without watch in Table 6 │       └── gamma		# run this to get the result of GAT Method results in Table 7.
-├── GHCrawler # run this to get the dataset in the research scope │   └── export
+│       ├── beta		# run this to get performance without watch in Table 9 │       ├── gamma		# run this to get the result of GAT Method results in Table 4,5,11 │       └── theta   # run this to get the result of No Social Network & No Social Network (w/o mp) in Table 6 ├── GHCrawler # run this to get the dataset in the research scope │   └── export
-├── GNN # run code here to get the detailed GNN performance in table 3 & table 4 │   ├── DataPreprocess
+├── GNN # run code here to get the detailed GNN performance in table 7 & table 8 │   ├── DataPreprocess
 │   ├── HGT
 │   │   └── pretrained